 You can read up on this location in my Kirkjufellsfoss waterfall travel-blog.

 On offer now are some kayaking tours by Mt.
 Kirkjufell, which I think is an interesting addition to activities at Grundarfjörður.

 I took this photo above of Grundarfjörður from Kirkjufellsfoss waterfall.
 As with other villages and towns on the Snæfellsnes peninsula fishing is the main industry in Grundarfjörður, but tourism is a growing industry as well and there are a lot of organized trips and things to do here.

-The population of Grundarfjörður is around 900.
-The Information Centre in Grundarfjörður is located at the Eyrbyggja Heritage Centre museum - Sögumiðstöðin, where you will also find a café and a couple of small exhibitions depicting the changes in Grundarfjörður's history and technology through the centuries.
+The population of Grundarfjörður is a little less than 900.
+The Information Centre in Grundarfjörður is located at the Eyrbyggja Heritage Centre museum - Sögumiðstöðin, where you will also find a café, a library and a couple of small exhibitions depicting the changes in Grundarfjörður's history and technology through the centuries.
 And you will even find an old French cannon at one of the museums.

 I especially like the exhibition of the imitation of an old shop, Þórðarbúð from the fifties, and I always pop in for a visit when I visit Grundarfjörður. Þórðarbúð shop was a normal convenience store run by Þórður Pálsson.
 At Christmas time the convenience store would turn into a lovely toy store.
 There is just something so friendly and appealing about such old toys, don't you agree?
 This exhibition is one of its kind here in Iceland.

 By the exhibition, you will find a children's play area where they can even play with the toys of olden times, animal jaws, horns, and leg bones.